NadiaMatulich/sample_code/README.md

 # Sample

-This exercise sets out to retreive, clean and plot national accounts data for South Africa.
+This exercise sets out to retrieve, clean and plot national accounts data for South Africa.

 Four files are included in the code folder: